BhushanMahajan25/image-synthesis-using-graphcut/README.md

 The goal of the assignment is to synthesize an image with significantly larger dimensions from a sample image using the algorithm discussed in the paper by - Vivek Kwatra, Arno Schödl, Irfan Essa, Greg Turk, and Aaron Bobick.
 2003.
 "Graphcut textures: image and video synthesis using graph cuts". <i>ACM Trans.
 Graph.</i> 22, 3 (July 2003), 277–286.
 DOI:https://doi.org/10.1145/882262.882264

+The patches were placed using the entire patch matching strategy.
+Using this strategy, the patches are first matched with the pre-existing patches and the best fit patch is picked.
+This patch picking works on probability function.

 High-level process flow is explained below:

 * Create an empty image for final output.
 The output image size can be specified in `src/config.py`.